bitterjug/devjournal-crypto/devjournal.markdown

 - [ ] When using the new list class for result overviews, there will no longer be a need to set the element type to `div`.

+## 2014-03-05 15:10 Wednesday

+Change how `TemplateList `gets its items to the template context after Marko addes `getTemplateData`